How To Treat SunburnPosted on 10/01/2019

 By doing this, you add that extra cooling effect to your product which helps calm down the swelling of your skin.
 Storing products in the fridge, as a bonus, will also increase the longevity of the product too!

-Though these hacks are solutions to sunburnt skin, it is always better to prevent something from happening than to treat it.
+Though the hacks above are solutions to sunburnt skin, it is always better to prevent something from happening than to treat it:

 - Always reapply sunscreen!
 Leave a bottle in your bag at all times for convenience and easy access.

 - Wear a loose and light outer T-shirt to reduce the amount of sun exposure to the skin.
 Or better yet, stay in the shade when you can.